One common misconception about elder abuse is that it most often happens in nursing homes and other care-giving facilities.

 Watching out for them doesn’t mean you suspect their family members of wrongdoing, either.
 Elders can quite often cause self-abuse, usually inadvertently.

+As a law firm with a nursing home lawyer Memphis, TN has trusted for decades, we’ve seen how prevalent the elder abuse problem is.
 If you suspect elder abuse or neglect around you, try to visit the senior more often.
 Just like in a nursing home situation, their well-being depends on someone caring for them and looking out for their best interest.

 If you or a senior you love has been injured by someone else’s abuse or neglect, our Memphis elder abuse lawyers can help.